QueryKit/QueryKit/README.md

 ##### Multiple objects

-You can convert a QuerySet to an array using the `array()` function.
+You may convert a QuerySet to an array using the `array()` function.
 For example:

 ```swift
 for person in try! queryset.array() {